Founder and President

-Ethan has over 20 years experience as a software developer, technical architect, and technical manager.
+Ethan has over 25 years experience as a software developer, technical architect, and technical manager.
 His expertise includes a solid mix of controls and electronics, client-server architectures, UI design, database design, mobile Apps, and web architectures.
 Prior projects include development and deployment of an autonomous robotic system for DNA sample preparation and sequencing, a semi-autonomous electric catamaran for underwater sonar data retrieval, underwater passive sonar array and associated digital signal processing, and several implementations of GIS mapping user-interfaces.
-Ethan has published over 10 Apps on iTunes and Google Play including several award-winning Apps.
+Ethan has published over a dozen Apps on iTunes and Google Play including several award-winning Apps.

 Ethan has a M.S.E.E. degree in Controls and Robotics from the University of Washington and Bachelor degrees in Math, Comp-Sci, and Physics from Whitman College.